Current Initiatives: Focus Skidmore

 - Reusable Mug Pledge

-At all of the Focus Skidmore events there were opportunities to pledge to use a reusable mug at Dining Services Spa, Burgess Cafe and Murray-Aikins Atrium Cafe.
+At all of the Focus Skidmore events there were opportunities to pledge to use a reusable mug at the Spa, Burgess Cafe, and Murray-Aikins Atrium Cafe.
 The first 350 pledge participants received a coupon for a free reusable mug.
 Please visit www.350.org for more information on the 350 organization.
 Thank you to Dining Services and Green Mountain Coffee for sponsoring our reusable mug initiative!!

-- Showing of the Documentary The RENEWAL Project
+- Screening of the documentary The Renewal Project

 "Across the nation, people of faith are standing up for the environment.
 Evangelical Christians are fighting mountaintop removal, a coal mining process that is decimating Appalachia.
 Muslims are supporting sustainable farming.
 Jews are helping children experience the bond between nature and spirituality.
 Interfaith Power and Light is mobilizing people of all faiths in a religious response to global warming.

-For the first time, the combined energy of these diverse activists is the driving force behind a feature-length documentary, entitled RENEWAL.
+For the first time, the combined energy of these diverse activists is the driving force behind a feature-length documentary, titled Renewal.
 Veteran film producers Marty Ostrow and Terry Kay Rockefeller have crisscrossed the country to capture these exciting stories of people whose passion and deep moral commitment are making a difference in a time of grave ecological threats.

-- Climate Change: Causes, Consequences and Policy Responses by President of the Cary
+- Climate Change: Causes, Consequences, and Policy Responses by William Schlesinger,

-Dr. William H. Schlesinger is the President of the Cary Institute of Ecosystem Studies and is committed to bridging the divide between science and policy.
-He has testified before U.S. House and Senate Committees on a range of environmental issues, including desert habitat preservation, global climate change, and, most recently, carbon sequestration.
-Currently, he serves on the boards of The Doris Duke Charitable Foundation, the Southern Environmental Law Center, and Terrapass LLC.
+William H. Schlesinger is president of the Cary Institute of Ecosystem Studies and is committed to bridging the divide between science and policy.
+He has testified before U.S. House and Senate committees on a range of environmental issues including desert habitat preservation, global climate change, and most recently on carbon sequestration.
+Currently he serves on the boards of the Doris Duke Charitable Foundation, the Southern Environmental Law Center, and Terrapass LLC.

-In his lecture, Dr. Schlesinger reviewed what is known about the scientific basis of climate change, what evidence exists that climate change is already with us, and what the impacts of global warming may be for the upstate-New York area during the remainder of this century.
+In his lecture, Schlesinger reviewed what is known about the scientific basis of climate change, what evidence exists that climate change is already with us, and what the impacts of global warming may be for the upstate New York area during the remainder of this century.
 He discussed the relative merits of some of the proposed alternatives to fossil fuels as well as his thoughts on appropriate actions of the new administration in the first 100 days.
-Please click here to learn more about Dr. Schlesinger and The Cary Institute of Ecosystem Studies.
+Please click here to learn more about Schlesinger and the Cary Institute of Ecosystem Studies.

-Thank you to the Biology Department, the Chemistry Department, the Dean of Faculty's Office, the Geosciences Department, the Government Department, the Environmental Studies Program, the Environmental Action Club, Speaker's Bureau for sponsoring this event!
+Thank you to the Biology Department, the Chemistry Department, the Dean of Faculty's Office, the Geosciences Department, the Government Department, the Environmental Studies Program, the Environmental Action Club, and Speaker's Bureau for sponsoring this event.